Volunteer Handbook – Program Values and Guidelines

 - Role can include direct student contact if the volunteer is supervised

-- District personnel must be on site and within view if the volunteer will interact with students.
-Alternatively, another approved adult Seattle Public Schools volunteer must participate in the activity and be present at all times.
+- District personnel must be on-site and within view if the volunteer will interact with students.
+Alternatively, another approved adult SPS volunteer must participate in the activity and be present at all times.

 Examples: classroom or library assistance, field trip planning, office or recess helpers, school newsletter editor.